 I wish this information did not have to be inserted into this post under etiquette but it needs to be said – stop lying on your profile.
 Adding a few inches, lying about your location is a no-no.

 Some people think adding a few inches is harmless but as petty or insignificant you might think height is, have some respect for the people you meet and their wishes.
 If you have to lie about your height chances are you a bit insecure or rather your little lie is a sign of more deceit to come – either way it’s not a good look.
+The same can be said about those that lie about their age.

-When it comes to location, some people think it’s ok to put an alternate location whether its a location closer to or in a city (more people, more options) or completely lie about their location altogether (true for people in town).
+When it comes to location, some people think it’s ok to put an alternate location whether it’s a location closer to or in a city (more people, more options) or completely lie about their location altogether (true for people in town).
 It’s one thing to put down a location that is geo-located and you have no control over and you are looking for something casual but if your intention is to deceive someone, don’t be that person.

 Job titles and descriptions are a point of contention among online daters.
 Listing something vague like entrepreneur can be taken as unemployed.
 One should balance privacy when on dating apps but being totally vague or not listing an industry and function will lead to fewer quality dates.
 This is not a matter of being shallow but rather understanding one’s lifestyle (how many hours at work can be expected, does the person work a 9-5, etc.).